Subscribe

 Other researchers said last week they have discovered another Russian network touting a parade of lies about Harris, including that she is showing signs of Alzheimer’s and that her family has secret ties to “Big Pharma” and so would push puberty-blocking drugs.

-The worst is likely still to come, said disinformation and cybersecurity scholar Thomas Rid, a professor at Johns Hopkins University, whose biggest concern is not false information but “a real, newsworthy leak of files on the Harris campaign that will drive the news cycle.”
+The worst is probably still to come, said disinformation and cybersecurity scholar Thomas Rid, a professor at Johns Hopkins University.
+He said his biggest concern is not false information but “a real, newsworthy leak of files on the Harris campaign that will drive the news cycle.”

 Federal prosecutors took action in early September against both the web of fake news sites and the Russian funding of well-known influencers.
 The conservative commentators involved have not been charged and said they had not realized that the company paying them as much as $100,000 each week was backed by people at Russia’s state-controlled RT propaganda network.

-The continuing efforts from the trolls and automated accounts add weight to a warning by U.S. intelligence officials last week that Russia was amping up its efforts to return Trump to the White House.
-Russia is hoping Trump will cut support for Ukraine, its top priority, intelligence officials said previously.
+The continuing efforts from the trolls and automated accounts add weight to a warning by U.S. intelligence officials last week that Russia is amping up its efforts to return Trump to the White House.
+Russia hopes Trump will cut support for Ukraine, its top priority, intelligence officials said previously.

 Though U.S. officials seized website addresses that had been hosting the fake news sites, affiliated social media accounts are now pushing new links to similar sites, researchers said.